Glossary

 The initiation ceremony by which an apprentice becomes a practitioner.

-Nine sections, structured around the Calling of the Three Currents (Rite §II) where the Witness places the Three Markers on the bench, the Three Questions (Rite §IV), the Vows (Rite §VI), the Giving of the Implement (Rite §VII), and the Naming (Rite §VIII) — the moment at which practitioner-status is conferred.
-Translations and local adaptations are encouraged (Notes on the Rite); structure and intention matter more than precise wording.
-The Circuit Founding Charter §2 requires that a Circuit be ready to offer the Rite when an apprentice is ready.
+Nine sections, built around the Calling of the Three Currents (Rite §II), where the Witness places the Three Markers on the bench; the Three Questions (Rite §IV); the Vows (Rite §VI); the Giving of the Implement (Rite §VII); and the Naming (Rite §VIII), the moment practitioner-status is conferred.
+Translations and local adaptations are encouraged (Notes on the Rite); the structure and the intention matter more than the exact words.
+The Circuit Founding Charter §2 requires a Circuit to be ready to offer the Rite when an apprentice is ready.

 See: The Rite of the Open Circuit.
 See also: Apprentice, Candidate, Practitioner, Three Markers, Witness.